NCAS-CMS/cfdm/docs/source/tutorial.rst

 **Field ancillaries**
 ---------------------

-A field ancillary construct provides metadata which are distributed over the same domain as the field construct itself.
+A :term:`field ancillary construct <field ancillary constructs>` provides metadata which are distributed over the same domain as the field construct itself.
 For example, if a field construct holds a data retrieved from a satellite instrument, a field ancillary construct might provide the uncertainty estimates for those retrievals (varying over the same spatiotemporal domain).

 .. code-block:: python
    :caption: *Get the properties and data of a field ancillary